timjebb-tech/odin-recipes/README.md

 # odin-recipes
 Doing project recipes exercise

-This project is an implamentation of the recipes exercise in the Odin Project
+This project is an implementation of the recipes exercise in the Odin Project